 - 1 portion truffle macaroni and cheese … and more

 - Prepare your surf and turf according to your favorite recipe.

 - In the meantime, choose one of the following sides to serve alongside it.

-- Side dishes include: potatoes romanoff, microgreens and radish salad, garlic butter roasted mushrooms, green beans with brown butter breadcrumbs, truffle macaroni and cheese, boiled corn on the cob, wild mushroom risotto, onion rings, mashed cauliflower, caesar salad, buttermilk coleslaw, jalapeno cheddar biscuits, sauteed asparagus and cherry tomatoes, mediterranean couscous salad, and garlic parmesan polenta fries.
+- Side dishes include: potatoes romanoff, truffle macaroni and cheese, wild mushroom risotto, jalapeno cheddar biscuits, garlic parmesan polenta fries, ricotta gnocchi alla vodka, garlic butter roasted mushrooms, green beans with brown butter breadcrumbs, boiled corn on the cob, onion rings, mashed cauliflower, sauteed asparagus and cherry tomatoes, microgreens and radish salad, caesar salad, buttermilk coleslaw, mediterranean couscous salad, and spring quinoa salad.

 - Serve immediately and enjoy!